ToxicCrack/godot_ysort_groups/README.md

 - get the children of that node an add it to the parent ysort node
 - delete the "ysort_group" node

 It even works with instanced scenes!
+So basically the container node is a editor-only node.

 This is how the nodetree would look like: